Glebe Dirty Reds: 2021

 For the second year running, the Ron Massey Cup competition, along with all NSWRL competitions, were halted due to the COVID-19 Pandemic, and were subsequently, cancelled.

 2022

-In the 2022 Ron Massey Cup season, Glebe reached the grand final against Hills District but were defeated 18-12 at Kogarah Oval.
+In the 2022 Ron Massey Cup season, Glebe reached the grand final against Hills District but were defeated 18–12 at Kogarah Oval.

+2023

+In 2023, Glebe formed a partnership with the Sydney Roosters, ending a five-year partnership with Newtown.
+Glebe also introduced a Sydney Shield team, and will be playing all their home games from Wentworth Park in Glebe, alongside the Sydney Roosters Knock-On Effect NSW Cup and Jersey Flegg teams.

+2024

+On 14 September, Glebe won their first Ron Massey Cup title defeating Wentworthville 19–6 in the grand final which was played at Leichhardt Oval.